base R

 - especially of interest with multiple steps, serves readability

-- example: root sum of squares for two sets of 10, sampled from standard normal
+- example: root sum of square differences for two sets of 10, sampled from standard normal

 - Create factors for all variables with fewer than 4 distinct values